Anjsvf/WorkoutTracker-backend/README.md

 Backend Documentation
-This is the backend server for [Your Application Name].
+This is the backend server for [fitness-tracker].
 It provides RESTful APIs to interact with a MongoDB database.

 Table of Contents
 Setup